The-Hipnotist/GlobalVoiceMaker/README.md

-# voice.ai Maker
+# GlobalVoiceMaker
-Automatically makes a voice for voice.ai built in Python.
+Automatically makes a voice for any AI voice program or site, made in Python.

 ## Requirements:
 1. `pip install requirements.txt`